Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform-Notes.md

 }
 ```

-In this example, the `dynamic` block is used to create multiple `ingress` rules for an AWS security group based on the values provided in the `settings` variable[2][5][8].

 ## **Data Sources**

 **Data sources** in Terraform allow you to fetch data from external sources or existing infrastructure.
-This data can then be used to configure other resources within your Terraform configuration.
-Data sources are read-only and do not create or manage infrastructure but provide information that can be used dynamically.
+- This data can then be used to configure other resources within your Terraform configuration.
+- Data sources are read-only and do not create or manage infrastructure but provide information that can be used dynamically.

 ### **Example Usage**